 COVID-19: Guidance for dermatology patients for remote consultations

-The situation with Covid-19 (as at 30th June 2020) means that NHS hospitals, and dermatology departments, have had to change the way they interact with patients.
+The situation with Covid-19 (as of June 2020) means that NHS hospitals, and dermatology departments, have had to change the way they interact with patients.

 For this reason, you may be offered a telephone, or online voice or video call, instead of a face-to-face appointment.
 The BAD has produced some general guidance for dermatology patients to help with this process which can be downloaded below.